 Have you ever wondered why the European Union’s audiovisual identity has no audio?
 I have.

-Now I’m going to live blog that quest.
-I’ll demonstrate how brands like SNCF are using sound to build recognition, trust and positive sentiment.
-And I’ll prove that sound is the European Union’s most undervalued sensory communications tool in battling populist EU-bashers and “alternative facts”.
+Here’s how brands like SNCF are using sound to build recognition, trust and positive sentiment.
+They’re already proving that sound is the EU’s most undervalued sensory communications tool.

 Where’s the audio in EU communications?